 [Section 111 amended by No. 16 of 1992 s.
 18; No. 55 of 2004 s.
 455 and 466.]

+111A.
+Applications under section 40 of the Wills Act 1970

+Subject to sections 43(3) and 64(3)(a), a plenary guardian or a plenary administrator may, in accordance with Part XI of the Wills Act 1970, make an application to the Supreme Court for an order under section 40 of that Act if the plenary guardian or the plenary administrator considers that the represented person lacks testamentary capacity.

+[Section 111A inserted by No. 27 of 2007 s.
+25.]

 112. Inspection of records

 (1) A represented person, a person in respect of whom an application under this Act is made or a person representing any such person in any proceedings commenced under this Act is, unless the State Administrative Tribunal otherwise orders, entitled to inspect or otherwise have access to —